 General liability insurance is not legally required in most areas, but it is strongly recommended and some venues may require it.
 A basic policy for entertainment professionals costs $200-$500 per year and protects you if someone trips over your equipment cable or claims your event caused property damage.
 It also makes you look more professional when pitching to larger venues and corporate clients.

-For trivia hosting, music licensing is generally the venue’s responsibility, and most bars and restaurants already hold ASCAP/BMI licenses for background music.
+For trivia hosting, music licensing is generally the venue’s responsibility, and most venues already hold ASCAP/BMI licenses for background music.
 If you play music between rounds, you are covered under the venue’s license.
 For karaoke, the licensing situation is more nuanced; karaoke track providers typically include performance rights in their subscriptions.
 Always verify with your karaoke content provider.

 As an independent contractor, you will report your hosting income on Schedule C of your tax return and pay self-employment tax (15.3%) on net earnings.
 Set aside 25-30% of your income for taxes and make quarterly estimated payments to avoid penalties.
 If your net earnings exceed $400 per year, you are required to file.
 A tax professional familiar with self-employment can save you significant money through proper deductions.